bhisaac/5eFP/5eFP-SRD-V0.1.md

 | Red | Fire |
 | Silver | Cold |
 | White | Cold |

+You	can	speak,	read,	and	write	Draconic.
+Additionally,	whenever	you	make	a	Charisma	check	when	interacting	with	dragons,	add your level as a	bonus	if	it	applies	to	the	check.

+#### Draconic Resilience
+As	magic	flows	through	your	body, it	causes	physical	traits	of	your	dragon	ancestors	to	emerge.
+Your	MAX wounds	increases	by	+1.

+Additionally,	parts	of	your	skin	are	covered	by	a	thin	sheen	of	dragon-like	scales.
+When	you	aren’t	wearing	armor,	your	AC	equals	13	+	DEX.

 ---
 # Beyond 1st Level